lucacasonato/mf2-tools/README.md

 - Semantic highlighting
 - Diagnostics (syntax errors, early errors)
 - Variable completion
+- Variable rename
+- Go to definition for variables
 - Quick fixes for some errors
 - Formatting
-- Hover information
-- Go to definition for variables

 To use `mf2lsp` in VS Code, you can install the [vscode-mf2](#vscode-mf2) extension.